Finding Tax Savings in a Lost Marriage: The Taxation of Alimony

 If payments qualify as alimony pursuant to federal tax law, the payments may be tax deductible by the payor spouse and included in gross income to the payee spouse.
-If the payments do not qualify as alimony pursuant to federal tax law, the payments may not be tax deductible by the payor spouse and they may be excluded from gross income of the payee spouse.
+The opposite is true if the amounts are not alimony for federal tax law.
+Whether an expense counts as alimony is frequently the subject of disputes between taxpayers and the IRS.

 - the payments are not made pursuant to a divorce decree or separation agreement,

-- the spouses are married and file a joint tax return (married copules who file a joint tax return may qualify for innocent spouse relief),
+- the spouses are married and file a joint tax return (married couples who file a joint tax return may qualify for innocent spouse relief),

 - the spouses are members of the same household at the time the payments are made,